Christoph16478/iq/iq_python.md

 if __name__ == '__main__':
     main()

-# Output:
-# 16 (21 - 5)
 ```

 In order to resolve an attribute name, Python will firstly search for it on an instance level, then on class level, then in parent classes.
 This hold true for everything but __dunder__ methodd.
-While searching for them, Python will skip an instance check and search directly in
-a class instead.
+While searching for them, Python will skip an instance check and search directly in a class instead.

 ----

-**Add it all together?**
+## **Add it all together?**

 What is the result of the execution of the following code: